 CHIReview

-But when there’s too much happening on a plate, we’re not fans.
-The breakfast dish “This Little Piggy Goes To China” has a lot going on - it’s a sesame cheddar biscuit with eggs, Sichuan sausage, gooseberries, and a chili garlic chive sauce.
+We’re not big fans of any dish where there’s too much happening on the plate.
+“This Little Piggy” from the breakfast menu has a lot going on: a scallion cheddar biscuit with eggs, Sichuan sausage, blackberries, and a chili garlic chive sauce.
 Individually those things are OK, but they just don’t taste good together.
-The same thing happens with the “Everything Is Everything Crumpets,” a lox plate involving everything-spiced crumpets, tzatziki cream cheese, and a salad made with fried eggs, sauce, capers, parsley, and sweet pickled onions.
-We get what they’re going for here, but it really just makes us miss regular old bagels and lox.
-And then there’s the Bullseye French toast (sweet onion brioche with a soft-cooked egg in the center, topped with fried chicken, strawberries, and BBQ maple syrup), which feels like three different breakfasts fighting each other.
+Same with the Bullseye French toast, which has sweet onion brioche with a soft-cooked egg in the center, fried chicken, strawberries, and BBQ maple syrup.
+It feels like three different breakfasts fighting each other.

-If you’re a fan of Girl & The Goat (or have watched Top Chef sometime in the past 10 years), you might go to Little Goat hoping for the same kind of great meal you’d get at the original spot.
-That’s not what you’ll find here, but that doesn’t mean there aren’t good reasons to come.
-For example, if you really just want breakfast for dinner - or other diner food that’s slightly more creative than what you’ll find at The Golden Nugget.
-Just avoid anything that sounds too convoluted, because chances are it probably is.
+This doesn’t mean there aren’t good reasons to come here.
+For example, if you really just want breakfast for dinner—or other diner food that’s slightly more creative than what you’ll find at The Golden Nugget—it’ll do.
+Just avoid anything that sounds too convoluted, because chances are it is.

 Food Rundown